tpo/icinga2-cleanup-tools/README.md

 before using them and adapt them first to your own setup and paths.

-They have been tested on Debian wheezy with the debmon repository.
+They have been tested on Debian wheezy with icinga2.1 from the debmon repository.

 ### Tools description